-This material provided for general and educational purposes only and not intended to provide legal, tax, or investment advice.
-This material does not provide recommendations concerning investments, investment strategies, or account types; it is not individualized to the needs of any specific investor and not intended to suggest any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
+This material is provided for general and educational purposes only and does not provide recommendations concerning investments, investment strategies, or account types, nor is it intended to serve as the primary basis for investment decision-making.

 View investment professional background on FINRA's BrokerCheck.

 Learn more about saving and planning for retirement.